Rican7/lieut/README.md

 The goal of this project is to get some of those quirks out of the way (or at least work WITH them in ways that reduce the surprises in behavior) and reduce the typical "setup" code that a command line application needs, all while working with the standard library, to expand upon it's capabilities rather than locking your application into a tree of external/third-party dependencies.

+_"Wait, what?
+Why not just use 'x' or 'y'?"_ [Don't worry, I've got you covered.](#wait-what-why-not-just-use-x-or-y)

 ## Project Status